top of page

 4. These infected cells spread the virus throughout the body.

-5. The immune system overreacts with widespread inflammation.
+5. The immune system overreacts, leading to widespread inflammation.

 6. Organs and blood vessels become damaged.